globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

 **Technical Details**

-  - Used in atmospheric corrections
+  - Used in atmospheric pressure corrections
-  - Affects pressure corrections
   - Important for neutron flux calculations

 ---